Rolling To A Halt: Memorial Day Motorcycle Rally Ends 30-Year Tradition

 In the '80s, the group's cause was centered on veterans of the Vietnam War.

 So was its name.
-Founders Artie Muller and Ray Manzo named the group in reference to an air strike campaign in North Vietnam that was called Rolling Thunder.
+Founders Artie Muller and Ray Manzo named the group in reference to an airstrike campaign in North Vietnam that was called Rolling Thunder.
 The idea, according to the group's website, was that the "roar of their motorcycles" would sound like the bombs dropped during the campaign.

-Muller, who served in the 4th U.S. Infantry Division in Vietnam, told WAMU's Lefrak he was shocked by how he and other veterans of the war were treated by civilians.
+Muller, who served in the 4th U.S. Infantry Division in Vietnam, told WAMU's Lefrak that he was shocked by how he and other veterans of the war were treated by civilians.

 "We weren't going to put up with anybody being treated the way we were," Muller said.
 "Spit at, called names ... people really blamed us for everything."